Today, I’m going to teach you how to make your own witch hat pattern in any size!

 First, measure your head around your forehead.

-Add about 1/2 inch to 1 inch depending on how low you want your hat to sit on your forehead.
+Add about 1/2 inch to 1 inch of ease depending on how low you want your hat to sit on your forehead.

 This is your head circumference.